Covid 19 Info

 Loss or change to your sense of smell or taste.
 This means you’ve noticed you cannot smell or taste anything or things smell or taste different to normal.

 Anyone with symptoms must self isolate for 10 days from when their symptoms started.
 Anyone who does not have symptoms must self isolate for 14 days from when the first person in your home started having symptoms.

 Advice from the Government for Dental Practices

-As you will have seen from the recent government announcement, the 8th of June has been allocated as a suitable date for dental practices to re-open.
+As you will have seen from the recent government announcement, the 4th January, Dentistry can remain operating for both urgent and non-urgent dental care.